Odell Shepard

 Odell Shepard (July 22, 1884 in Sterling, Illinois – July 19, 1967 in New London, Connecticut) was an American professor, poet, and politician who was the 86th Lieutenant Governor of Connecticut from 1941 to 1943.
 He won a Pulitzer Prize in 1938.

 Life

 Shepard was born in Illinois.
 He graduated from Harvard University, and taught at the English department of Yale University.
-A professor of English at Trinity College in 1917–1946, he was a mentor to Abbie Huston Evans.
+A professor of English at Trinity College from 1917 to 1946, he was a mentor to Abbie Huston Evans.
 He edited the works of Henry David Thoreau, Louisa May Alcott, and Henry Wadsworth Longfellow.

 Shepard wrote a biography of Bronson Alcott, the father of writer Louisa May Alcott and one of the foremost Transcendentalists: Pedlar's Progress: The Life of Bronson Alcott, published by Little, Brown in 1937, for which he won the 1938 Pulitzer Prize for Biography or Autobiography.

 His papers are held at Trinity College.